ethsanders/HyCord/README.md

 3. Run `python ./app/hycord.py`.
 If running on a server, run this inside of a `screen` instance.
 ## Requirements
 ### Python 3.8+
 Programmed in Python 3.8.5.
-You must have at least 3.8, this is a dependency of the nextcord library.
+You must have at least version 3.8 or higher, this is a dependency of the nextcord library.
 ### Discord account
 (obviously)
 ### Minecraft Account